eksubin/cycleGAN_T2-T1/Readme.md

-T1 -T2 Airway & Brain MRI syntheic Image generation
+T1 -T2 Airway & Brain MRI synthetic Image generation using cycle GAN

+Step 0 : Setup

+The conda eviornment for this project can be setup using the requirement.txt file.

 Step 1 : Preprocessing